-If Unum averages your disability earnings, we will not terminate your claim unless the average of your disability earnings from the last 3 months exceeds 80% of indexed monthly earnings.
+If Unum averages your disability earnings, we will not terminate your claim unless:

+- During the first 24 months of disability payments, the average of your disability earnings from the last 3 months exceeds 80% of indexed monthly earnings; or - Beyond 24 months of disability payments, the average of your disability earnings from the last 3 months exceeds the gross disability payment.

-We will not pay you for any month during which disability earnings exceed 80% of indexed monthly earnings.
+We will not pay you for any month during which disability earnings exceed the amount allowable under the plan.